 While we saw a strong end for suppliers in the end of 2016 and early 2017, the end of last year did see the buyer sitting in a more optimistic seat.
 With Chinese New Year 2018 about a month away, we are seeing rates tick up again on the major corridors.
 This is also represented in the graph above where we see that January 2018 rates for China Main to North Europe main ports report market average rates at USD1787 and above for a 40' container.

-Given the apparent This real-time data in market movements provides the much-needed market intelligence that has been missing for all stakeholders in the industry, especially buyers.
+This real-time data in market movements provides the much-needed market intelligence that has been missing for all stakeholders in the industry, especially buyers.

-Buyers need to understand the market dynamics within the volatile ocean freight market in order to make the right supplier and contracting-type decisions which is vital in a global environment that is surrounded by much uncertainty and risk driven by socio-economical factors..
+Buyers need to understand the market dynamics within the volatile ocean freight market in order to make the right supplier and contracting-type decisions which is vital in a global environment that is surrounded by much uncertainty and risk driven by socio-economical factors.
 Although spot market rates tend to be the most volatile, buyers must monitor long-term rates as well, because long-term trends in most cases are influences by the spot market, and will have implications to buyers’ procurement strategy.

-Xeneta’s database provides the right tools to make educated decisions lane by lane to not only keep an eye on current market movements, but to derive data needed to support procurement activities such as RFQs, supplier negotiations, target setting, cargo risk assessment, budgeting of future freight costs, justification of cost increases and a lot more challenges sourcing teams face.
+Xeneta’s platform provides the right tools to make educated decisions lane by lane to not only keep an eye on current market movements, but to derive data needed to support procurement activities such as RFQs, supplier negotiations, target setting, cargo risk assessment, budgeting of future freight costs, justification of cost increases and a lot more challenges sourcing teams face.

 To learn more about the advantages of benchmarking ocean freight rates port-to-port and to see how your ocean freight procurement strategy can benefit from the market intelligence Xeneta provides, we encourage you to join our upcoming webinar.